 Causes and Consequences of Insulin Resistance

-- Diets high in processed foods, including added sugars, refined carbohydrates, and processed meats, lead to higher insulin secretion, which results in a proinflammatory state and increases the risk of insulin resistance.Β
+- Diets high in processed foods, including added sugars, refined carbohydrates, and processed meats, may lead to higher insulin secretion, which can contribute to a proinflammatory state and increase the risk of insulin resistance.

-- Physical inactivity increases the risk of developing insulin resistance.Β
+- Physical inactivity may increase the risk of developing insulin resistance.

-- Weight gain resulting in obesity independently increases the risk of insulin resistance.
+- Weight gain resulting in obesity may independently increase the risk of insulin resistance.

 - Mitochondrial activity